vince-lam/web3-phishing-detection/README.md

 messages typically prompt users to click on malicious links, enter their seed phrases on counterfeit websites, or share their confidential information.

+## Set Up

+To run the Flask app:

+1. Install docker
+2. In the terminal run: `docker run -p8888:8888 vincenthml/ml-app`
+3. Go to `http://127.0.0.1:8888` or `http://172.17.0.2:8888` in a web browser

+To run the code in this repo:

+1. Clone this repo and cd to the root directory
+2. Create a new virtual environment, I recommend using venv by running:

+* `python -m venv .venv`
+* `source .venv/bin/activate`
+* `python -m pip install --upgrade pip`

+3. Install poetry by running: `pip install poetry`
+4. Install python packages with poetry by running: `poetry install`

+Now you can do the following:

+1. Download models from HuggingFace, train them on phishing dataset, save the new model and tokenizers

+* First, copy the phishing dataset to the `ml-dev/data` directory
+* Open `ml-dev/config.yaml` and update `data_file_path`, `BASE_MODEL`, and other parameters desired
+* Run `cd ml-dev`
+* Run `python train_and_save_model.py`

+2. Evaluate the newly trained model on f1, recall, precision, and accuracy

+* In `ml-dev` directory, run `python generate_model_metrics.py`
+* This will create a txt file specified in the `config.yaml` at the path of `{output_dir}/{experiment_name}`

+3. Test the model predictions in the CLI

+* In `ml-dev` directory, run `python test_predictions.py`
+* Enter messages in terminal to run predictions

+To create a new docker image so the Flask app can run an improved model:

+1. Make sure the best performing model and associated tokenizer files are saved in `app/models` and remove all other models
+2. `cd app`
+3. Update `image` parameter in `docker-compose.yaml` to correct username and project name
+4. Build the docker image: `docker compose build up --build`
+5. Push image to Docker Hub for reproducibility: `docker compose push`

 ### Deliverables

 * Working code for the end-to-end training pipeline using Python scripts.